bregman-arie/devops-exercises/exercises/perl/README.md

 &power(2, 3);
 ```

-- Individual assigment: We should access to every element of the `@_` array.
+- Individual assignment: We should access to every element of the `@_` array.
 It starts from zero.

 ```
 sub power {